Code of Conduct

 - All public areas of participation, including but not limited to discussion forums, mailing lists, issue trackers, social media, and in-person venues such as conferences and workshops.

-- All private areas of participation, including but not limited to email and closed platforms such as Slack.
+- All private areas of participation, including but not limited to email and closed platforms such as Slack or Matrix.

 - Any project that Frictionless Data leads on or partners in.